Albrtito/ObsidianNotes/02 - Atomic/1727187769 - Method - RDT With errors and loss.md

 Once the package is send a timer starts, when the timer ends, the sender asumes that the package has been lost **and retransmits it**.
 + Duplicate packages can be generated → We already have sequence numbers to deal with this.
 + ==The timer waits for **exactly 1 RTT** (Round Trip Time)==
 	+ To compute the RTT we can check the history of packages sent and how long they took. **However the only variable that will change the RTT is the queueing delay**.
-This means that the last package wont be a good prediction of the next one. → See [[RTT]]
+This means that the last package wont be a good prediction of the next one. → See [[1728377926 - Timeout estimations TCP|Timeout Estimations TCP]] for the real world example
 	+ Because it is an estimation.
 The RTT will be wrong some times.
 	+ For the first package: Either be very agressive and start sending with small RTT untill there is a response, or be loose and set a long RTT.
 THe thing is we need that first response to estimate a better RTT.
 + We say that packages are retransmitted, however ack packages are **never retransmitted** but send again for a retransmitted package.